 I also encourage my students to play by ear and “feel” chord changes, practice finger exercises to improve their technique, practice the “C” scale and maybe, just maybe, learn to read an octave of music because THAT can open up a whole new world to you.

-Email me and let’s make a date.
-Then click the ‘BUY NOW’ button below to pay prior to your lesson.
+Email me and let’s make a date!
+Then click the ‘Buy Now’ PayPal button below and pay prior to your lesson.
 Thanks much!

 1 hour lesson $50.00